 According to this process, the trend is that each asset in the company has a specific maintenance plan.

-Maintenance management software – such as CMMS and EAM – helps your staff manage assets in real-time.
+Maintenance management software helps your staff manage assets in real-time.
 The goal is to concentrate all relevant information in a single platform to facilitate internal communication, allow for more rigorous control of operations, and have a more effective decision-making process.

 👨💻 Infraspeak, for instance, offers a specialised maintenance management solution that keeps track of the progress of every corrective and preventive maintenance task, besides creating real-time reports to aid in desicion-making.
 With just a few clicks it is possible to trace the whole maintenance landscape of your company!
 See more details here and request a free demo.